DEF-Community/pins-docs/docs/index.md

 # Project Overview

-{% hint style="info" %}
+!!! note

     **Welcome!** :wave: **Thanks for your interest in national security and innovation.** This site documents our efforts for this project so that you can understand and engage with it.
-{% endhint %}

-{% hint style="success" %}
+!!! success

     This project is now in the public [beta.md](release-notes/beta.md "mention") phase, which means everything is live and we're picking up speed.
 Your thoughts and ideas are welcome either at hello@def.org or in the feedback form on NationalSecurityInnovation.org. :pray:
-{% endhint %}

 ### Structure of Docs